Emilyhelin/Lunar-exploration-VR-project/README.md

 ## Project Name: Lunar Exploration
-This project was built on Unity
+This game was built on Unity.
+As an astronaut, can you collect all the asteroid samples and return to the charging station before rover battery runs out?
 This repo contains the prototype, code and script of lunar exploration vr project.